Canon G7 X Mark II vs Fujifilm X-H1

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the G7X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon G7 X Mark II and the Fujifilm X-H1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G7 X Mark II: